kalnikos/Degree-Estimator/README.md

 # Degree-Estimator
-•	This project coming after the exploratory students degree analysis which it forms the conclusion that the math course it was difficult for all the students.
+•	This project coming after the exploratory students degree analysis which forms the conclusion that the math course it was difficult for all the students.
 I created a tool that estimate degrees( MAE 3.2 grade) in order to help the students strategy before the math exams.

 •	I found the data set at Kaggle with over than a 1000 students grades